Sumedhvats/landing-page/README.md

 - **CSS3**: Styling and layout using Flexbox for responsive design.
 - **Google Fonts**: Custom font (Roboto) applied for improved typography.

+## Website

+You can view the live version of this landing page [here](https://sumedhvats.github.io/landing-page/).

 ## Setup and Usage

 1. Clone this repository to your local machine.